The gateway to the land of the long white cloud

 Auckland International Airport Limited (Auckland Airport) was formed in 1988, when the New Zealand Government corporatised the management of Auckland International Airport.
 In 1998, the Government sold down its shareholding, and Auckland Airport became the fifth airport company in the world to be publicly listed.

-Over 70 per cent of visitors enter or leave New Zealand via Auckland Airport, which handles over 17 million passengers a year.
-More than 20 international airlines serve Auckland Airport, Australasia’s third busiest international airport, after Sydney.
+Over 70 per cent of visitors enter or leave New Zealand via Auckland Airport, which handles over 18.5 million passengers a year.
+Thirty international airlines serve Auckland Airport, Australasia’s third busiest international airport, after Sydney and Melbourne.

 As New Zealand's major transport hub, Auckland Airport is investing in an airport and traveller experience that all New Zealanders can be proud of.